 Up next, let’s define a

 MobileNetDetectionNetwork node with mobilenet-ssd network.

-The blob file for this example will be compiled automatically using blobconverter tool, we’ll be provided with a ready-to-use blob path.
+The blob file for this example will be compiled and downloaded automatically using blobconverter tool.

 With this node, the output from nn will be parsed on device side and we’ll receive a ready to use detection objects.
 For this to work properly, we need also to set the confidence threshold